-It’s essential that businesses of all sizes back up their websites.
+It’s essential for businesses to backup sites regardless if you are a small or large business.
 You rely on your website to promote your brand, attract clients, and perhaps even generate revenue via ecommerce capabilities.
 If you don’t back up your site, you risk losing thousands of hours of your website content in a single moment.
 How do you put a price tag on irrecoverable data loss?
 You can’t!

 Why do you need website backup?

 for preventing data loss.
 If a cyberattack or other unexpected incident causes corruption

 to your website files – or worse – eliminates them altogether, it can permanently

 damage your business if you have no way of recovering them.

 Having a backup solution in place can safeguard

 the most important components of your website in the event of unexpected circumstances

 - Human Error: An